adamhassel/errors/README.md

 Package errors implements a stdlib-compatible way of wrapping more than one error into an error chain, while supporting `errors.Is` and `errors.As` (and obviously `Error()` and `Unwrap()`), thus being a drop in replacement for other error types.
-Errors also provides a `New()` function which works like the stdlib version.
+Errors also provides all the stdlib functions, so you don't need to include both.

 The Standard Library allows you to wrap exactly ONE error with eg `fmt.Errorf`, and will bail out if there are more than one `%w` receiver.